wojtryb/Shortcut-Composer/README.md

 ### (`Pie menus`):
 Pie menu is a widget displayed on the canvas while a key is pressed.
 It will disappear as soon, as the key is released.
 Moving cursor in a direction of a icon, activates its value on key release. **The action does not recognise mouse clicks, and only requires hovering**.
 Pie menu does nothing if the cursor is not moved out of the deadzone.

+Dragging a value enters `Edit mode` in which the keyboard button no longer needs to be pressed.
+In this mode values can be dragged accross the widget to change their order.
+When done, press the tick button to apply the changes.

 - ### Pick brush presets (red, green, blue)
   Three color coded pie menus that let you pick a **brush preset** from related **tag** with brush presets.
 Used tags can be changed in **Tools > Scripts > Configure Shortcut Composer**.
 Default tag mapping is as follows: